-What will you receive in your Employer Pac kage?
+What will you receive in your Employer Package?

 On Phase I On Phase II

 1 1

 2 2

 3 3

 4

 5

 6

 7

 Why do you need a separate bank account for CSIL?

-What are the three steps to set up your ba ink account?
+What are the three steps to set up your bank account?

 1

 2

 3

-What are the "dos" and "don'ts" for your a account?
+What are the "dos" and "don'ts" for your account?

+,

-What are the rules for Client Support Grou p directors?
-What should you consider when you're lool king for CSG directors or a representative? - Where would you go to find information on Representatives?
-Client Support Group and Miles & Comment of the comment of th distance diagrams and a company of the company of t What forms do you need to complete to resociety? gister and incororate your CSG as a 1 3 2 4 List the materials you need to return to the CSIL employer. e heath authority before you become a
+What are the rules for Client Support Group directors?
+What should you consider when you're look king for CSG directors or a representative?
+Where would you go to find information on Client Support Croup and Representatives?
+Chefit Support Group and What forms do you need to complete to re gister and incorprate your CSG as a society? gister and incolorate your cod as a 1 3 2 4 List the materials you need to return to the heath authority before you become a CSIL employer.